UniMath/agda-unimath/src/foundation/cantor-schroder-bernstein-decidable-embeddings.lagda.md

 [embed](foundation-core.embeddings.md) into each other, then the types are [equivalent](foundation-core.equivalences.md).

-In this file we present a fine-grained decomposition of the construction used in the proof of this
+In this file we give a fine-grained deconstruction of the construction used in the proof of this
 [Cantor–Schröder–Bernstein-Escardó theorem](foundation.cantor-schroder-bernstein-escardo.md),
-originally due to König {{#cite König1906}}, and use this deconstruction to give the generalization of the theorem for
+originally due to König {{#cite König1906}}, and use this to give the generalization of the theorem for
 [decidable embeddings](foundation.decidable-embeddings.md) under the assumption of the weak limited principle of omniscience.